 Read on to discover Scarlet Witch’s cleavage history from the comics to the silver screen.
-Wanda Maximoff, aka Scarlet Witch, has grown to be (and may still be) a significant character in the MCU.
-In the post-credits sequences of 2014’s Captain America: The Winter Soldier, Elizabeth Olsen’s character Wanda Maximoff initially appeared as a voluntary test subject Hydra used in experiments with her brother Pietro (Aaron Taylor-Johnson).
+Wanda Maximoff, aka Scarlet Witch, has become (and may still be) a significant character in the MCU.
+In the post-credits scenes of 2014’s Captain America: The Winter Soldier, Elizabeth Olsen’s character Wanda Maximoff shows up as a voluntary test subject Hydra used in experiments with her brother Pietro (Aaron Taylor-Johnson).
 In addition to her series, The Scarlet Witch has since appeared in five MCU films.

 What is commonly known as cleavage?
-It’s the narrow depression or hollow between the breasts of a woman.
+It’s the narrow depression, or hollow, between a woman’s breasts.
 There’s nothing wrong with cleavage.
-Depending on the woman and the style it can be a show of femininity and exploration of sexuality.
+Depending on the woman and the style, it can be a show of femininity and an exploration of sexuality.
 But society has debated about how much is acceptable and when.

 There has been a lot of controversy about Wanda’s cleavage for decades.
-We’re going to explore the exploration of her cleavage from the comics to the movies and beyond.
+We’re going to explore the exploration of her cleavage from the movies to the comics and beyond.

 The Cleavage in the Comics